dvsekhvalnov/jose-jwt/README.md

 - RSAES-PKCS1-V1_5 encryption with A128CBC-HS256, A192CBC-HS384, A256CBC-HS512, A128GCM<sup>\*</sup>, A192GCM<sup>\*</sup>, A256GCM<sup>\*</sup>
 - Direct symmetric key encryption with pre-shared key A128CBC-HS256, A192CBC-HS384, A256CBC-HS512, A128GCM<sup>\*</sup>, A192GCM<sup>\*</sup> and A256GCM<sup>\*</sup>
 - A128KW, A192KW, A256KW encryption with A128CBC-HS256, A192CBC-HS384, A256CBC-HS512, A128GCM<sup>\*</sup>, A192GCM<sup>\*</sup>, A256GCM<sup>\*</sup>
+- ECDH-ES<sup>\**</sup> with A128CBC-HS256, A128GCM<sup>\*</sup>, A192GCM<sup>\*</sup>, A256GCM<sup>\*</sup>

 ##### Notes:
 \* signature and encryption algorithms support provided via CNG BCrypt API using CLR Security library.
 Avaliable starting Windows Vista.

 If CLR Security Library is not found at runtime given algorithms will not be avaliable. **jose-jwt** can run without CLR Security with all other supported algorithms.

+\** It appears that Microsoft CNG implementation of BCryptSecretAgreement/NCryptSecretAgreement contains a bug for calculating Elliptic Curve Diffie–Hellman secret agreement on keys higher than 256 bit (P-384 and P-521 NIST curves correspondingly).
+At least produced secret agreements do not match any other implementation in different languages.
+Technically it is possible to use ECDH-ES with A192CBC-HS384 and A256CBC-HS512 but most likely produced JWT tokens will not be compatible with other platforms and therefore can't be decoded correctly.

 ## Installation
 ### NuGet